pongdanny/stack-fm/frontend/README.old.md

 `npm install -D` the following packages as dev-dependencies:

-- `redux-logger` - log Redux actions in the browser's dev tools console
+- `npm install -D` - log Redux actions in the browser's dev tools console

 ### Setting up the Redux Store